xnnba1984/Doublet-Detection-Benchmark/trajectory/README.md

 ## Cell trajectory inference conducted by MST and GAM

-MST.R: all eight doublet detection methods, are included in this file, including negative and postive control
+MST.R: all eight doublet detection methods are included in this file, including negative and positive control

-## Temporally expressed genes ananlysis conducted by TSCAN and GAM
+## Temporally expressed genes analysis conducted by TSCAN and GAM

-TSCAN.R: all eight doublet detection methods, are included in this file, including negative and postive control
+TSCAN.R: all eight doublet detection methods are included in this file, including negative and positive control

 ## The functionality of each file
 ### Slingshot